 - Farmers embraced this philosophy, uniting to challenge oppression through peaceful means.

-- Under Gandhi’s guidance, farmers organized marches, and picket markets, and boycotted British goods.
+- Under Gandhi’s guidance, farmers organised marches, and picket markets, and boycotted British goods.

 - Peaceful protests showcased the economic impact of their resistance.

-- Farmers’ unity and commitment attracted widespread support, transcending boundaries
+- Farmers’ unity and commitment attracted widespread support which transcended boundaries.

 Also Read: Sardar Vallabhbhai Patel – The Iron Man of India